vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 Running vproxy as HTTP Proxy

 HTTP proxy mode handles standard web traffic.
-It's the simplest protocol to configure and test.
+It is the simplest protocol to configure and test.

 Basic HTTP Proxy